-The Additional Learning Needs Support team believes that all students have the right to access of the National Curriculum regardless of their ability.
-At Ebbw Fawr Learning Community (EFLC) we are determined to meet the educational needs of all our students in the secondary phase.
-Some students will have a greater difficulty in accessing learning than the majority of children of their
+The Additional Learning Needs Support team believes that all pupils have the right to access of the National Curriculum regardless of their ability.
+At Ebbw Fawr Learning Community (EFLC) we are determined to meet the educational needs of all our students in the Secondary Phase.
 Some students will have a greater difficulty in accessing learning than the majority of children of their age.
 All students whether they have additional learning needs or not, must have equal opportunity to participate in the full curriculum of the school and all activities.
-Everyone in the school community - governors, staff, students and parents - have a positive and active part to play in achieving this aim:
+Everyone in the school community - governors, staff, students and parents have a positive and active part to play in achieving this aim: